OregonDogPAC/OregonDogPAC.github.io/index.markdown

 ##Oregon Dog Political Action Committee

-We represents all of the needs of our animal friends, not just the headline grabbing issues.
+We represent all of the needs of our animal friends, not just the headline grabbing issues.
 Animal rescue groups do a phenomenal job but just don't have the capability to change the root causes of  many of our regions animal abuse problems.
 Cities all across America have embraced the no-kill agenda, including Los Angeles, Austin, and Reno!
 Why can't Portland?

-Our elected leaders understand the power of voters who unite- using their voices and pocket books.
+Our elected leaders understand the power of voters who unite -- using their voices and pocket books.
 We hope you will join us in fighting for animals.
 You are the key to their success.

 ##Oregon Gives You $50 To Give To A Political Action Committee Of Your Choice.